Hoi An’s Temples and Pagodas

 Japanese Covered Bridge

 Address: Tran Phu/Bach Dang – Hours: 24 hours (temple open 7 a.m. to 9 p.m., daily)

 The Japanese Covered Bridge is Hoi An’s most famous attraction.
 Originally constructed in the 16th century as a link between the Japanese and Chinese trading settlements in Hoi An.
 Above all today, it stands alone as the definitive piece of Japanese architecture in Hoi An.
 Because the majority of Japanese settlements were destroyed during the Tay Son Rebellion in the 18th century.

 The bridge crosses over a stream flowing into the Thu Bon River.
 Situated on the western edge of Hoi An’s Ancient Town, the curved bridge rests atop stone pillars.
 It is the most iconic structure of Hoi An and usually packed with tourists during the day time.

 Hidden Hint: In order to truly enjoy the splendour of the bridge, visit early in the morning from 7 – 8 a.m.
 Therefore during these early hours, there’s no need to jostle among other eager visitors.
 So you have time to admire the monkey and dog guardian statues without feeling hurried by others awaiting their turn.

 Address: Ton Duc Thang

-The main worship chamber is housed in the middle of the complex.
+The main worship chamber lies in the middle of the complex.
 Within are two mighty drums, a plethora of carved wooden statues both large and small, and a grand statue of Buddha featured front and centre.
 The large wooden pillars and the deep brown tones result in a down-to-earth and modest spiritual resonance.